ChatGPT

 MCP Endpoint:

-https://mcp.onehorizon.ai/mcpAuthentication: OAuth (automatic).
-No need to enter any client ID or secret.
+https://mcp.onehorizon.ai/mcpAuthentication: OAuth.
+No client ID or secret required.

 Step 3: Authenticate

-When you first use One Horizon tools in a chat, ChatGPT will prompt you to authenticate.
+When you first use the tools in a chat, ChatGPT will prompt you to authenticate.
 A browser window will open asking you to log in and authorize the connection.

 Developer Mode Limitations: